douglasgreen/pagemaker/dev/doc/object-oriented.md

 PSR rules are used for abstract class names, where <name> is the class name.
 * Abstract<name>

-However, Interfaces are put into the Contracts directory and not named <name>Interface.
+However, interfaces are put into the Contract directory and not named <name>Interface.

 ## Single responsibility principle